 You need a good opening paragraph to attract attention.
 If the title is e.g. ‘My Day’ do not start when you wake up!
 It could be as simple as:

-Do not have final paragraphs along the lines of: ‘and then I woke up’, ‘and then I died’ or the dreaded three dots: they are the ultimate cop-outs!
+NEVER have final paragraphs along the lines of: ‘and then I woke up’, ‘and then I died’ or the dreaded three dots: they are often the ultimate cop-outs!

 The conclusion will ideally have a twist or a reflective observation, which might perhaps be ironic or show insight.
-(Note that a character’s insight does not necessarily have to be rationally sound: a thief might have an unrealistic solution to not getting caught next time!)
+(Note that a character’s insight does not necessarily have to be rationally sound: a hopeless thief might have the unrealistic solution to not getting caught next time!)

 Always avoid a sagging middle!